JungMinu/AvetisG.github.io/_posts/2015-06-18-facebook-hacker-cup-2013-problem-beautiful-strings.md

 I got the answer but still couldn't answer the question as to how to find the rest of the letters since there are so many unknowns.

-The thought at that point that came to my mind was as follows: I realized that instead of assigning the highest beauty value to the top most letter in the alphabet I should assign the beauty value to the letter with the **highest frequency** in a descending order.
+The thought at this point that came to my mind was as follows: I realized that instead of assigning the highest beauty value to the top most letter in the alphabet I should assign the beauty value to the letter with the **highest frequency** in a descending order.

 This is exactly what the first example demonstrated.